Benefits of Apprenticeship

 - Skilled trades workers are rewarded for their efforts with good pay.
 According to Statistics Canada, the wage gap between workers with bachelor degrees and trade certificates is declining.
 Between 2000 and 2011, the average weekly wages of full-time workers aged 25 to 34 with trades certificates grew by 14%, while bachelor degree holders saw their wage growth slow to 1%.
 And, apprentices begin to make money right away, earning a wage from their first day at work.

 - Apprentices “earn while they learn,” and therefore significantly reducing student debt loads.
-University undergraduates left school with an average debt load of $25,000 in 2005, with much higher rates of debt in the Eastern Provinces.
-In 2014, average Canadian student debt estimates hover in the mid- to high-$20,000 range.
-The Canadian Federation of Students pegs it at $27,000.
+University undergraduates left school with an average debt load of $26,819 in 2015.
+The Canadian Federation of Students research found that, on average, students graduate with over $28,000 of education-related debt after an undergraduate degree.
 As paid employees, apprentices are generally able to cover their costs without substantial student debt.